kanidm/webauthn-rs/demo/README.md

 To run the development server over HTTPS, you can either:

-* Run it in HTTP mode, making `--rp-origin` a HTTPS URL, and put a HTTPS reverse proxy in front of HTTP ports 3000 and 3001.
+* Run it [in HTTP mode](#over-http), but make `--rp-origin` a HTTPS URL, and put a HTTPS reverse proxy in front of HTTP ports 3000 and 3001.

   This supports automatic reloading, but requires more setup work.